MISTAKES TO AVOID WHEN MACHINE KNITTING RECYCLED CASHMERE

 And above all, truly sustainable.

-Working recycled cashmere on a machine isn't more difficult.
+Working recycled cashmere on a machine is not more difficult.

 It's more technical.

-It requires respect for the material, attention to detail, and the ability to slow down when needed.
+It requires respect for the material, attention to detail, and the ability to slow down when necessary.

 Those who treat it like any other yarn fail.

-Those who listen to it, on the other hand, achieve something others can't.
+Those who listen to it, on the other hand, achieve something others cannot.

 And today, that's a huge difference.